Join the Peer Mentorship Program

 • commit to meeting with your mentor for 1 hour per week or 12 hours per semester

 Boost your leadership skills and help a new student adjust to life on campus.
-Support student success by referring your mentee to useful resources, encouraging them to get involved and providing guidance on how to succeed at SAIT.
+Support student success by referring your mentee to valuable resources, encouraging them to get involved and providing guidance on succeeding at SAIT.

 To qualify as a peer mentor, you must: